How to take newborn family photos at home | tips from a pro

 8. Hire a photographer

 These tips are helpful for taking your own photos, which are sure to render you unforgettable images.
 But if you can afford a photographer, I highly recommend it!
-As a mom, it’s so exhausting when you first have and infant so it’s worth pampering yourself!
-Added bonuses by hiring a photographer includes professional editing and posing.
-As a professional newborn photographer, I have attended many training classes that emphasize newborn safety.
-So, an experience baby photographer can safely pose little newborns into those curly, adorable poses!
+It’s worth pampering yourself especially because babies are only this small one.
+Added bonuses to hiring a photographer include professional editing and posing.
+As a professional newborn photographer, I have years of editing experience.
+Also, I have attended many training classes that emphasize newborn safety.
+I am highly skilled at safely posing little newborns into those curly, adorable poses.

 In-home Boston Ma newborn family photographer, Isabel Sweet